EOLab-HSRW/jetson-models/docs/usage_guide_detectnet.md

 | threshold     | float   | No        | 0.5              |
 | overlay       | string  | No        | box,labels,conf  |

-*You can omit optional fields if you're happy with the defaults.
+*You can omit the fields that are not required if you're happy with the defaults.
 However, specifying them gives more control.*

-#### Available Object Detection Variants
+### Available Object Detection Variants

 | Variant                    | variant_name Argument    |
 |:---------------------------|:-------------------------|